 Opportunities to compete in FREE, fun, midweek virtual runs hosted by Atlanta Track Club

-Registration will open for the Fall 2021 Virtual Season on July 19.
-The program will start on August 29.
+Registration will open for the Fall 2021 Virtual Season on July 19 and at that time you can begin whenever works best for you.
 To learn more, please contact us for more information.

 For a glimpse at what's in store for you when you join our virtual program, click the image below to watch this video with a message from the running professor!